hanishkvc/prgs-sdr-kspecanal/README.rst

         pltCompress conv

-        # Then use max or raw to get the more practical view
+        # Then use max or min or raw to get the more practical view

-        pltCompress raw <OR ELSE> pltCompress max
+        pltCompress raw <OR ELSE> pltCompress max <OR ELSE> pltCompress min

         NOTE: Dont use pltCompress raw, if you are scanning a very large range like 100Mhz or more.
 Else pyplot will slow down.